-As a manager, we imagine you put a great deal of focus on your team’s wellbeing and helping them to learn and develop themselves as individuals.
-These are well-established signs of an effective leader and are of course to be applauded.
+Being heavily focused on your team and their wellbeing is one of the well-established signs of being an effective people manager.
 But it’s also important to remember that doing these things doesn’t have to mean neglecting your own health and wellbeing at work.

-By ensuring that you feel well and not too stressed, you can then be in a position to be there for your team to the best of your abilities.1
+By making sure that you feel well and not too stressed, you can then be in a position to be there for your team to the best of your abilities.1

 Here we look at some tips for taking care of yourself as a manager.